AutodeskGames/stingray-docs/source/interactive_help/playtesting/optimize_memory.md

 	You can also show these visualizations in the viewport of the interactive editor.
 Click the **View** overlay on the viewport, and select **performance hud** from the contextual menu.

-For details on sending commands from the editor to a running game, see ~{ Send Commands from the Status Bar }~.
+For details on sending commands from the editor to a running instance of the engine, see ~{ Send Commands from the Status Bar }~.
 For more detail about the commands themselves, see ~{ Console commands }~.

 ## Remove unused resources from the boot package or the project

-If your game crashes on startup, particularly when testing on mobile devices with low available memory, the most likely cause is that the boot package is trying to load in too many resources.
+If the engine crashes on startup, particularly when testing on mobile devices with low available memory, the most likely cause is that the boot package is trying to load in too many resources.

 If your boot package is using wildcards to decide what resources it should contain, it may be that some of the resources it's loading aren't actually necessary.
 This is particularly likely if you're using the following line to load *all* resources of *all* types that are in the project.